BYO-UPM/HUPA_database/data/HUPA_db/README.md

 * PATIENT ID:

-  * Unique identifier for each recording in the corpus.
+  * Numeric identifier assigned to each subject within each vocal condition.
   * Carries no clinical meaning; it is introduced solely to provide a stable, one-to-one link between each audio file and its corresponding metadata entry.
   * Since each subject contributes a single recording per cohort (healthy or pathological), patient ID also uniquely identifies each patient within that cohort, while the pair (condition, patient ID) is unique across the whole corpus.